 INITIAL CONSULTATION FOR ESTATE PLANNING – $300

 The purpose of the initial estate planning consultation serves as a basis for learning more about your wealth protection and estate planning goals, as well as your thoughts about medical care in the event of declining health.
 During the initial in-person meeting, I will listen carefully to your concerns and take notes of your desires.
 I will then provide you with different estate planning package options that will include healthcare-related documents in the event of your declining health or incapacitation.
 This initial consultation costs $300 and will last between 1-2 hours.
-The $300 fee must be paid prior to the initial consultation and will be applied to the cost of your estate planning package, should you decide to move forward.
+The $300 fee must be paid prior to the initial consultation.

 This package includes a Will, Durable Financial Power of Attorney, Healthcare Advance Directive (Living Will), and HIPAA Authorization.

 WILL PACKAGE FOR COUPLES WITHOUT MINOR CHILDREN – $2400

 This package includes Wills, Durable Financial Powers of Attorney, Healthcare Advance Directives (Living Wills), and HIPAA Authorizations.

 TRUST PACKAGE FOR SINGLES WITH MINOR CHILDREN – $2700